aculab-com/aculabcall-notification-example/README.md

 #### iOS Network error

 if iOS throws [TypeError: Network request failed] when registering user (fetch function)
 make sure that the fetch function uses your machine's network internal IP found in networks eg. 192.168.0.19
 if the issue persists make sure your idb is up to date.

+update idb command:

 ```cmd
 sudo pip3 install --upgrade fb-idb